Broadacres Is a Destination for Latino Culture and Cuisine in North Las Vegas

 Music, mayhem, and ridiculously good carnitas tacos at Broadacres Marketplace.

 Las Vegas has always been a place that operates by popular demand.
-It's hard to put a limit on what a tourist will spend on Gaga, Celine, or Cirque.
+It's hard to put a limit on what a tourist will spend on a Strip residency or Cirque.
 Yet on a consistent week-to-week basis, the highest-drawing paid-ticket in town is rarely discussed in travel guides and nowhere near the Strip.
 It's about seven miles away in North Las Vegas.
 Admission is just a buck or two and lines outside the main gates stretch the equivalent of a New York City block, attracting anywhere from 16,000 to 34,000 weekend visitors.
 Once inside, you're suddenly a world away from the tourist-driven casino culture of Las Vegas and knee-deep in the most extensive and immersive display of Latino culture and community in Southern Nevada.

 22 Acres of Culture and Discovery